Multidimensional Chebyshev Systems - just a definition: The multivariate case -- attempts

 Apparently, the first attempt has been to generalize the Chebyshev systems by considering the set of zeros:

 \begin{definition} Let $K$ be a compact topological space.
 The system of functions $\left\{ u_{j}\right\} _{j=0}^{N}$ is called Chebyshev of order $N$ iff

 for every $u\in U.$ \end{definition}

+The following result shows that there are no non-trivial examples of multidimensional systems satisfying Definition \ref{Dzeros} (cf. \cite{kreinnudelman}, chapter $2,$ section $1$).

-\begin{theorem} (Mairhuber, $1956?$) The only spaces $K$ having a Chebyshev system satisfy $K\subset\mathbb{R}$ or $K\subset\mathbb{S}^{1}$ . \end{theorem}
+\begin{theorem} (Mairhuber, $1956$) The only spaces $K$ having a Chebyshev system satisfy $K\subset\mathbb{R}$ or $K\subset\mathbb{S}^{1}$ . \end{theorem}

-In general, this cannot be considered as a serious attempt to define multivariate Chebyshev systems, since it is clear that a generic function in $C\left( K\right) $ has a zero set which is a subset of $K$ of codimension $1.$ In particular, if $K=\mathbb{R}^{2}$ then the zero set is roughly speaking union of some curves, and it would be more reasonable to speculate about the number of these components then to consider Definition \ref{Dzeros} above.
+The result of Theorem \ref{TMairhuber} is intuitively clear since "general position" function in $C\left( K\right) $ has a zero set which is a subset of $K$ of codimension $1.$ In particular, if $K=\mathbb{R}^{2}$ then the zero set is roughly speaking union of some curves, and it would be more reasonable to speculate about the number of these components then to consider Definition \ref{Dzeros} above.
+Speculating in this direction in the multidimensional case, in view of the Polyharmonic Paradigm \cite{okbook}, one may try to replace the points on $\mathbb{R}$ by closed surfaces, and the spaces $U$ by solutions of Elliptic PDEs.
+Going further, one may obtain some interesting results if one uses spheres in the case of the polyharmonic operator $\Delta^{N}$ by considering the space

+for some bounded domain $D\subset\mathbb{R}^{n}.$ In particular, one may prove that if a polyharmonic function of order $N$ in a domain $D$ (a function satisfying $\Delta^{N}u=0$ in $D$) is zero on a set of $n$ concentric spheres, then $u\equiv0.$ This result has been proved apparently a long time ago by means of the Almansi theorem, see e.g. \cite{atakhodzaev}.
+However these hopes to try to generalize Definition \ref{Dzeros} are only vain.
+They have been broken by and example which has been published apparently for a first time in $1982$, by Atakhodzhaev, \cite{atakhodzaev}.
+It shows a non-zero biharmonic function which is zero on two embedded ovals in $\mathbb{R}^{2}.$

-\subsubsection{Generalization by Haar property}
+\subsection{Generalization by Haar property}